-While we accept that all babies cry, NHS UK advises that “your baby may have colic if they cry more than 3 hours a day”.
-If they go red in the face, clench their fists, arch their back or it’s hard to settle them, these are also signs of colic.
+While we accept that all babies cry, NHS UK advises that “your baby may have colic if they cry more than 3 hours a day.”
+You may also be dealing with colic if your baby goes red in the face, clenches their fists and/or brings their knees up to their tummy in distress.
 Between these episodes, your baby will likely be entirely content.
-However, if your baby has “a weak or high-pitched cry” or “your baby’s cry doesn’t sound like their normal cry”, states NHS advice.

 What causes colic?

-Nobody can quite agree on what causes colic.
-Some medical experts have theories that it could be related to muscle spasms in a growing digestive system, hormones that cause stomach pain or overstimulation, according to WebMD.
-Remember, it isn’t your fault.
+Nobody can quite agree on what causes colic, and the condition is often not well understood.
+Some medical experts have theories that it could be related to muscle spasms in a growing digestive system, hormones that cause stomach pain, or overstimulation, according to WebMD.
+Remember, colic isn’t your fault.
 There is nothing you could have done to prevent your baby from developing colic.

 Is colic dangerous?

 Even though it can be distressing to hear your baby crying constantly, colic is not dangerous and is a condition that should get better on its own.
-If your baby has any other symptoms, such as vomiting or not putting on weight, or something just doesn’t feel quite right don’t hesitate in contacting your doctor.
+If your baby has any other symptoms, such as vomiting or not putting on weight, or something just doesn’t feel quite right don’t hesitate to contact your doctor or healthcare professional.